Chinese mainland reports 51 locally transmitted COVID-19 cases

 A medical worker takes a swab sample from a resident for nucleic acid test at a sampling site in Xiangfang District of Harbin, northeast China's Heilongjiang Province, Dec.
 6, 2021.
 (Xinhua/Zhang Tao)

-The Chinese mainland on Friday reported 51 new locally transmitted COVID-19 cases, the National Health Commission said in its daily report on Saturday.
+BEIJING, Dec.
+14 (Xinhua) -- The Chinese mainland on Monday reported 51 new locally transmitted COVID-19 cases, the National Health Commission said in its daily report on Tuesday.

-Of the new local cases, 35 were reported in Zhejiang, 15 in Inner Mongolia, and one in Yunnan, the commission said.
+Of the new local cases, 44 were reported in Zhejiang, five in Inner Mongolia, and one each in Heilongjiang and Shaanxi, the commission said.

-Also reported were 36 new imported cases in six provincial-level regions, according to the commission.
+Also reported were 25 new imported cases in eight provincial-level regions, according to the commission.

-No new suspected cases or deaths from COVID-19 were reported, it added.
+No new suspected cases or new deaths related to COVID-19 were reported on Monday, it added.

-The total number of confirmed COVID-19 cases on the mainland had reached 99,604 by Friday, including 1,272 patients still receiving treatment, of whom 28 were in severe condition.

-A total of 93,696 patients had been discharged from hospitals on the mainland, and 4,636 had died as a result of the virus.

 Photos